 In New York City, landlords can evict tenants for any number of reasons.
 However, to evict a tenant, the landlord must properly terminate the tenancy by serving the tenant with adequate written notice, according to state and city law.
 If the tenant does not vacate or surrender the premises on or before the termination date, the landlord can proceed to file a summary proceeding in the county where the property is located.

-The reason that the tenant is being evicted determines which type of Termination notice that the landlord has to serve.
+The reason that the tenant is being evicted determines which type of Termination notice the landlord has to serve.
 In other words, the procedures and notices required vary with the type of eviction proceeding commenced.
 Another thing to remember in NYC is that the rules and regulations applicable to an eviction differ depending on whether the premises is an interim Multiple Dwelling, free-market, rent-stabilized, or rent-controlled unit.

 Below, we will discuss a general overview of the rules landlords and tenants must follow when evicting tenants in New York.